fuseio/docs/the-fuse-chain/overview.md

 # Overview

 The Fuse chain is an Ethereum sidechain designed specifically to replace traditional means of exchange and make payments on the blockchain more accessible for mainstream audiences.
-The network is operated by validators which are organizations that are running nodes that can validate transactions and execute smart contracts get paid in the Fuse token.
+The network is operated by validators which are organizations that are running nodes that validate transactions and execute smart contracts.
+Validators get paid in the Fuse token.

 The network validators are companies taking part in building the Fuse software stack.